-The proof of Theorem BNS is really quite straightforward, and relies on the "pattern of zeros and ones" that arise in the vectors \mathbf{z}i , $1 \le i \le n-r$ in the entries that correspond to the free variables.
+The proof of Theorem BNS is really quite straightforward, and relies on the "pattern of zeros and ones" that arise in the vectors \mathbf{z}i , $1 \le i \le n-r$ in the entries that arise with the locations of the non-pivot columns.
 Play along with Example LINSB as you study the proof.
 Also, take a look at Example VFSAD, Example VFSAI and Example VFSAL, especially at the conclusion of Step 2 (temporarily ignore the construction of the constant vector, \mathbf{c}).
 This proof is also a good first example of how to prove a conclusion that states a set is linearly independent.